-Left ventricular (LV) longitudinal myocardial systolic function and LV diastolic function are thought to be simultaneously impaired in patients with diabetes, even in case of preserved LVEF [7, 8].
-However, clinical studies of the effects of SGLT2i on the parameters of myocardial deformation are scarce.
-Although LV longitudinal strain has been previously measured by cardiac magnetic resonance, there is important knowledge gap regarding the use of speckle-tracking echocardiography in patients treated with SGLT2i.
-In current study, we aimed to compare the effects of SGLT2i on LV remodeling and function in patients with preserved EF with and without coronary artery disease (CAD).
+Left ventricular (LV) longitudinal myocardial systolic function and LV diastolic function are thought to be simultaneously impaired in patients with diabetes, even in the case of preserved LVEF [7, 8].
+However, clinical studies on the impact of SGLT2i on the parameters of myocardial deformation are scarce.
+Although LV longitudinal strain has been previously measured by cardiac magnetic resonance, there is an important knowledge gap regarding the use of speckle-tracking echocardiography in patients treated with SGLT2i.
+In this study, we aimed to compare the influence of SGLT2i on LV remodeling and function in patients with preserved EF with and without coronary artery disease (CAD).